semrush/intergalactic/website/docs/patterns/export/export.md

 - Use this version if export is possible to the only one format and there are no additional settings.
 - Export button opens a dropdown menu with the form.

-> If there is nothing to download, the file is anyway downloaded with the table headers.
+> If there isn’thing to download, the file is anyway downloaded with the table headers.
 The file shouldn't be empty, because it is important to show the user that the export is working.
 >
 > If the process is time consuming, the button gets loading state.
 The recommended time for showing spinner is `300ms`.